qlik-oss/corectl/docs/corectl_update.md

 ## corectl update

-Updates connections, objects and script and saves the app
+Updates connections, objects, measures and script and saves the app

 ### Synopsis

-Updates connections, objects and script in the app.
+Updates connections, objects, measures and script in the app.
 Example: corectl update